The price of old equipment is steep.

 Yep, They’re Quitting Over It

 Around this time, if your boss is reading this, they may want to say, “Well, see — we’re not unique.
 Everyone is dealing with this.”
 Just wait — it gets worse.
 3 in 10 employees said they would likely look for different jobs due to their frustrations with outdated technology.
+While it seems silly for employees to quit over inadequate technology, your technology choices also give a much bigger picture of your company’s priorities.

 Old Gear & Low Supply is Expensive